Roja Devi Asem

 Roja Devi Asem (Asem Roja Devi, born 15 April 2000) is an Indian professional footballer who plays as a defender for the Indian Women's League club Gokulam Kerala and the India women's national team.

 Career

-As the Indian Women's League launched in year 2016, she played for FC Pune City for the first season of the league.
+As the Indian Women's League launched in 2016, she played for FC Pune City for the first season of the league.
 She played five matches and scored a goal.
 In the next season, for 2017–18, she played for Eastern Sporting Union and scored 2 goals.
 For the 2019–20 season she played for the Kryphsa F.C. and scored 2 goals in 7 matches.